sjtalkar/DesigningDataWarehouse/README.md

 Kimball Dimensional Modeling Techniques

+Enterprise perspective: leveraging conformed dimensions for enterprise consistency and integration.
+ETL will be done once and will the source fo truth for decision making.
+A common ground has to be cleared and prepared for everyone to be making decisions based on the same set of facts.
+The data source has to be backed by integrity.
+Data must be current and must arrive in a timely fashion.
+Dimensional models should not be designed by focusing on predefined reports or analyses; the design should center on measurement processes.
+The key is to focus on the organization's measurement events that are typically stable, unlike analyses that are constantly evolving.

-The idea that a measurement event in the physical world has a one-to-one relationship to a **single row** in the corresponding fact table is a bedrock principle for dimensional modeling.
+- The idea that a measurement event in the physical world has a one-to-one relationship to a **single row** in the corresponding fact table is a bedrock principle for dimensional modeling.
 Everything else builds from this foundation.
-Source systems maintain little historical data; a good data warehouse can relieve the source systems of much of the responsibility for representing the past.
+- Source systems maintain little historical data; a good data warehouse can relieve the source systems of much of the responsibility for representing the past.
+- Data in the queryable presentation area of the DW/BI system must be dimensional, atomic (complemented by performance-enhancing aggregates), business process-centric, and adhere to the enterprise data warehouse bus architecture.
+The data must not be structured according to individual departments' interpretation of the data.

 You will see that facts are sometimes semi-additive or even non-additive.
 - Semi-additive facts, such as account balances, cannot be summed across the time dimension.